LukaB25/Foodie-Society/README.md

 As of today still need to do responsiveness adjustments and figure out how to add pictures to the readme file and ready then I am ready to book my 2nd mentors meeting.

+Did some troubleshooting of the site and discovered the h2 element under each of the recipes containing _Bon Appetit._ was not centered properly for the first two recipes, fixed them by adding additional padding underneath the ordered list on the right.

 ## Performance

 index.html: